vegaprotocol/documentation/docs/concepts/vega-chain/transactions.md

    Once the transaction is in the mempool, the validator nodes check if the request looks valid, and can be enacted/completed based on the state of the network, and confirms that all the details in the transaction are valid.
 For example, to vote on a proposal: ensuring the proposal is still live, and that the key has enough tokens to vote.
 For an order, it confirms, for example, that the assets to cover margin are available, the state of the market is relevant for the order, etc.

 ::: tip View your transaction
-Once you receive your transaction hash, you can track your transaction’s progress on the [Vega block explorer](https://explorer.fairground.wtf).
+Once your transaction hash is reported by the wallet, you can track your transaction’s progress on the [Vega block explorer](https://explorer.fairground.wtf).
 :::

 ## Filling a block: Transaction gas value
 The proposer of a block takes transactions from their mempool and puts them into a block until the block reaches a maximum total gas amount.
-This value of <NetworkParameter frontMatter={frontMatter} param="network.transactions.maxgasperblock" hideName={true} /> is set through a network parameter.
+This value, <NetworkParameter frontMatter={frontMatter} param="network.transactions.maxgasperblock" hideName={true} />, comes from the max gas per block network parameter.

 Every transaction has a Tendermint gas value assigned to it, which goes into determining how many transactions enter each block.